Phoebe Augustine: Career

 She portrayed Laura Palmer's friend Ronette Pulaski in several episodes of the original 1990 series Twin Peaks.
 The pilot episode featured a scene of her walking across train tracks.
-The image was used widely for promotional and marketing purposes, including on the VHS cover of the original pilot, which was released as a movie in Europe.
+The image was used widely for promotional and marketing purposes, including on the VHS cover of the original pilot, which was released as a film in Europe.
 She reprised her role in the 1992 prequel movie Twin Peaks: Fire Walk With Me.

-Other roles include the movie Plain Clothes (1987) and two notable short-lived sitcoms from the early 90s: The Elvira Show and Frannie's Turn.
-Around the same time, she also appeared in the TV movie Black Widow Murders: The Blanche Taylor Moore Story.
+Other roles include the film Plain Clothes (1987) and two notable short-lived sitcoms from the early 1990s: The Elvira Show and Frannie's Turn.
+Around the same time, she also appeared in the TV drama film Black Widow Murders: The Blanche Taylor Moore Story.
 She was a musician/singer in the band "Cling".

 After a break of many years, she returned to acting in 2017, working again with David Lynch on the Twin Peaks revival, Twin Peaks: The Return, playing "American Girl" in Part 3, a mysterious entity that may or may not be related to her previous role as Ronette.